boltdesignsystem/bolt/packages/components/bolt-link/TESTING.md

 ## Button renders as expected

-1. Server-side (Twig) pre-rendered links perform a one-time upgrade to become fully client-side (JS) rendered web components.
-When the web component initializes, its inner HTML is replaced, including the `<replace-with-children>` helper element, while the content inside the HTML is retained.
+1. Server-side pre-rendered custom elements perform a one-time upgrade to become fully client-side rendered web components.
+When a web component initializes, its inner HTML is replaced, including the `<replace-with-children>` helper element, while the content inside the HTML is retained.

-1. When a link web component initializes, it will be rendered either to the Shadow DOM or to the Light DOM.
-The default is to render to the Shadow DOM, but it will render to the Light DOM in the following cases:
+1. When a web component initializes, it will be rendered either to the Shadow DOM or to the Light DOM.
+The default behavior is to render to the Shadow DOM, but it will render to the Light DOM in the following cases:

    - You are using an older browser (IE11).
    - The component is nested inside a `<form>` tag: